tomSlinger/football-performance-tracker/README.md

 # Football Performance Tracker

 ## Add, View, Update & Delete games all in one application.
+Note: This application has been designed to run on a local server, for the use of only one person.

 ## Created using PHP & MySQL
 ### All information is stored on a locally hosted MySQL server